Self-Service Search for Performance

 This facet helps identify and troubleshoot issues related to the gateway easily.

-This facet is available in the Machines based self-service view.
+This facet is available on the Machines based self-service view.
 It helps narrow down your search to a specific Machine OS type.

 Self-service search for Users

-The Users based self-service page is available on clicking the user classification numbers in the User experience dashboard and drilldown pages.
-You can also access the Users based self-service view from the Search menu in your CAS service.
+The Users based self-service page is available on clicking the user classification numbers on the User experience dashboard and drilldown pages.
+You can also access the Users based self-service view from the Search menu in your Citrix Analytics.
 In the list of services in the Search tab, select Users under the Performance section.